Skip to main content

 Graphic style - woman sitting on top of very large megaphone

-Employment Rights Act 2025 Summary and Tracker
+Employment Rights Act 2025 Tracker

 The Employment Rights Act 2025 is set to increase the burden on already stretched HR teams – our research anticipates a 230% increase in probation-related tasks alone!